ratwolfzero/hopalong_python/README.md

 ### Two-Pass Approach

-By separating the extent calculation (first pass) from trajectory point to pixel mapping (second pass), this approach allows for efficient sequential processing.
+By separating the extent calculation (first pass) from the trajectory point to pixel mapping (second pass), this approach allows for efficient sequential processing.
 Knowing the overall trajectory extents in advance enables direct and efficient mapping of points to image pixels, optimizing memory usage and maintaining consistent performance.

 Advantages: